zivlakmilos/magicbook/README.md

 ### Destination folder

-It is also possible to control where the fonts are stored in the build.
-You can specify a custom destination folder by using the `destination` property, but keep in mind that you will need to change your CSS to have a relative link to this folder.
-It defaults to `assets`.
+By default, fonts will end up in the  `assets` folder in each build.
+You can change this destination by using the `destination` property.
+The `font-path()` SCSS helper will automatically update the relative URL to the font.

 ```json
 {